 For her ophthalmology residency, Dr. Davis attended Massachusetts Eye and Ear Infirmary, Harvard Medical School.
 She then received a HEED Ophthalmic Foundation Scholarship to complete subspecialty fellowship training in cornea, external disease, refractive surgery, and glaucoma at Minnesota Eye Consultants.
 She ranked in the 99th percentile on her Ophthalmology Board examinations.

 Dr. Davis has performed thousands of LASIK procedures.
-She also performs PRK (photorefractive keratectomy), PTK (phototherapeutic keratectomy), Intacs (intracorneal ring segments), Verisyse and STAAR Visian phakic intraocular lenses (implantable contact lenses), and Refractec CK procedures (conductive keratoplasty).
+She also performs PRK (photorefractive keratectomy), PTK (phototherapeutic keratectomy), Intacs (intracorneal ring segments), Verisyse and STAAR Visian phakic intraocular lenses (implantable contact lenses), Refractec CK procedures (conductive keratoplasty), and collagen crosslinking surgery (CXL).
 Additionally she routinely performs cataract surgery and cornea transplant surgery.

 Dr. Davis is a board certified ophthalmologist by the American Academy of Ophthalmology and a board certified LASIK surgeon by the American Board of Eye Surgeons.
 She is on the Board of Directors for the American Board of Eye Surgery.
 She is also a Fellow of the American College of Surgeons.